jackmaden/philosophybreak/src/pages/articles/metaphysics-what-is-it-why-is-it-important-today/index.md

 ![Metaphysics](./enigma-of-autumn.jpg "Giorgio de Chirico - The Enigma of an Autumn Afternoon, 1910, the first and defining work of the Pittura Metafisica (metaphysical painting) artistic movement.")

-To borrow American philosopher Wilfrid Sellars famous definition of philosophy, the aim of metaphysics is essentially...
+To borrow American philosopher Wilfrid Sellars’s famous definition of philosophy, the aim of metaphysics is essentially...

 >to understand how things in the broadest possible sense of the term hang together in the broadest possible sense of the term.

+## What is the difference between metaphysics and physics?

-Of course, there is overlap with the sciences here — notably physics — and we might think that actually physicists, backed by scientific data and experiment, are much better placed to ponder questions on the fundamental nature of reality than metaphysicians, who depend on armchair reasoning and deductive logic to construct their theories.
+<span class="big-letter">O</span>f course, there is overlap with the sciences here — notably physics — and we might think that actually physicists, backed by scientific data and experiment, are much better placed to ponder questions on the fundamental nature of reality than metaphysicians, who depend on armchair reasoning and deductive logic to construct their theories.

 But, when it comes to reality, some philosophers argue there are questions that go beyond the scope of physics (after all, physics investigates _what we are able_ to investigate, and philosophers have long suspected that what we are able to investigate may not be all there is).

 Beyond or right on the edge of physics’ scope is thus where metaphysicians generally reside, restless in their creaking upholstery.

 <!--big subscribe-->
 <div class="course-promo darkradial-background subscribe text-center">